alshedivat/al-folio/_pages/about.md

 Currently, I am researching how large language models (LLMs) mirror human memory, alongside advanced research in finance, focusing on algorithmic trading and financial market prediction.
 By bridging these fields, I aim to develop innovative solutions that merge AI advancements with real-world financial applications.

 Aspiring to pursue a PhD, I am dedicated to contributing to transformative research that spans multiple disciplines.
 This site showcases my academic projects, research endeavors, and professional aspirations.
-Let’s connect and collaborate!

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I currently do not have any publications, but I will soon update this.